ingl3585/react-lift-state/lifting-state.md

 What might stand out is the props highlighted in green called `handleClick`.
 This is the same `handleCLick` function used in App but now it's being passed down to the child.

-When that function is called in the child Component it will be passed a value which is `lifted` back  to the parent.
-That value is then used to update the `bigImage` state value, triggering a re-render and the new value for bigImage is passed back down to the `BigImage` Component.
+When a function is passed and called in a child Component it will pass the value to the parent, also known as `lifting state`.

+That value is then used to update the `bigImage` state value, triggering a re-render and the new value for `bigImage` is passed back down to the `BigImage` Component.

 <img src="https://i.imgur.com/vwlWb2Z.png" width=600/>